By Debra Minor Wilson

 He was a Christian by faith.
 He retired from the Consolidation Coal Co. with 41 years of service, most of which were at the Loveridge mine.
 He was a member of UMWA District 31.
 He was a U.S. Navy veteran of World War II and was a member of VFW Post 629 for many years.
 He was also a former member of the Fraternal Order of Eagles.

-Mr. Orwig is survived by one son and daughter-in-law, George Marcus “Mark” and Barbara Orwig of Farmington; one brother and two sisters-in-law, Robert L. and Martha Orwig of Sanford, Fla., and Jeanette Orwig of Buckhannon; seven grandchildren, Shirley Stull, and Tim, Andy, Katy, Ryan, Matt and Adam Orwig; three great-grandchildren, Danielle and Anthony Stull, and Connor Orwig; five nieces and nephews, Susan, Sandra, Michelle, Michael and Steve Orwig; a former daughter-in-law, Barbara; a former son-in-law, Leon Redmond; and former daughter-in-law, Rose Ann Orwig.
+Mr. Orwig is survived by one son and daughter-in-law, George Marcus “Mark” and Barbara Orwig of Farmington; one brother and two sisters-in-law, Robert L. and Martha Orwig of Sanford, Fla., and Jeanette Orwig of Buckhannon; seven grandchildren, Shirley Stull, and Tim, Andy, Katy, Ryan, Matt and Adam Orwig; six great-grandchildren, Danielle and Anthony Stull, and Connor, Rylan, Quincy and Jed Orwig, and one on the way; five nieces and nephews, Susan, Sandra, Michelle, Michael and Steve Orwig; a daughter-in-law, Barbara Orwig; a son-in-law, Leon Redmond; and former daughter-in-law, Rose Ann Orwig.

-In addition to his parents, he was preceded in death by his daughter, Randy Lane Redmond; his son, Jennings D. Orwig; and one brother, James A. Orwig.
+In addition to his parents, he was preceded in death by his wife of 69 years, Waneta Pinson Orwig, in July 2004; his daughter, Randy Lane Redmond; his son, Jennings D. Orwig; and one brother, James A. Orwig.

 George chose cremation as his method of disposition.
 There will not be any visitation.
 A funeral procession will leave Frey Home For Funerals, 320 Madison St., Fairmont, at 10:10 a.m.
 Thursday to proceed to the West Virginia National Cemetery for a committal service with full military honors being presented by the U.S. Navy and the Marion County Honor Guard.